Michał ‘mina86’ Nazarewicz | 25 października 2015

 In other words, just don’t use U+F8FF.

-Fruit fans should not despair though but rather find consolation in the fact that there is a red apple (🍎, U+1F34E), a green apple (🍏, U+1F34F) and even a pineapple (🍍, U+1F34D which isn’t even an apple nor grows on pine trees).
+Fruit fans should not despair though but rather find consolation in a red apple (🍎, U+1F34E), a green apple (🍏, U+1F34F) and even a pineapple (🍍, U+1F34D which isn’t even an apple nor grows on pine trees).

 Shortening text isn’t quite as easy as you might think